gurveervirk/attend-ops/backend/README.md

 - `GET /attendance/employee/{employee_id}` - Get attendance records for specific employee
 - `GET /attendance/team/{team_id}` - Get attendance records for all employees in a team
 - `GET /summarize_attendance/` - Get attendance summary statistics for the last day and week
+- `GET /trends/` - Get aggregated attendance trends by team or employee with status counts and percentages

 ### AI Assistant (Admin only)